HoaNeee/extention_chrome_fb_posting/README.md

+## This repository was be stoped update, i move it to new repo, this file for reference: http://github.com/HoaNeee/chrome_extention_FB_helper

 # This is Posting Simulator Many Groups for facebook

 If you need script watch change to build a one file script (Ex: content.js), run command